AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

 \subsubsection{Experiments SO4 to SO6}

 To assess the properties of our method for finer meshes, we re-run the experiments SO1 to SO3 using a finer FE mesh.
 The main characteristics of these case studies are reported in~\Cref{tab:results_summary}.
 The optimal shapes are identical to those of SO1-SO3 within the numerical accuracy limits of our pipeline and therefore are not explicitly shown.
-Because of the finer mesh discretization, the optimization requires more time to run (between 2.4 and 3.4 times more time than SO1-SO3), an increase which is mainly driven by the additional time required to build the PROMs (see \Cref{fig:A_comp_time}).
-With a maximal total time of 36.4~\si{min} for the most complex experiment SO6, the pipeline allows for fast prototyping tasks.
+Because of the finer mesh discretization, the optimization requires more time to run (approximately a factor 3 compared to SO1-SO3), an increase which is mainly driven by the additional time required to build the PROMs (see \Cref{fig:A_comp_time}).